Discover the Hazards that can Exist in Your Home

 What is a loss control inspection?

 Our SEM (short for SE Mutual) Loss Control video explains our inspection process in under three minutes.

-Meet Our Qualified Inspectors
+Meet Our Qualified Inspector

 How it Works

-First of all, a Loss Control Specialist will schedule an appointment with you to view your home.
+First of all, our Loss Control Specialist will schedule an appointment with you to view your home.
 Then they will complete a walk-through of your property and premises to determine any potential hazards.
 Lastly, you will receive a copy of your loss control inspection report by mail.